hossein5inq/workwell/docs/getting-started.md

 ## 1. Get the Workwell mobile test app

   The Workwell mobile test application is available on HockeyApp.
+You should download it from the mobile you'll be using for development.

   - For iOS: